The Evolutionary Pathways of Disk-, Bulge-, and Halo-dominated Galaxies: The TNG50 simulation

 As in other cosmological simulations, also in TNG50 galactic outflows driven by feedback from both supernovae and supermassive black holes are key ingredients in generating galaxies with realistic morphologies over a broad mass range \citep{Nelson2019}.
 The unprecedented resolution allows us to study a large sample of galaxies with the details that were previously achieved only in zoom-in simulations. \citet{Pillepich2019} showed that star forming galaxies in TNG50 have a typical thickness of a few hundred parsecs, in much better agreement with observations than TNG100 at lower resolution.
 Both the thickness and kinematics of galaxies above $M_{\rm s} =10^9 M_\odot$ are now reasonably converged.
-Moreover, TNG50 can resolve many physical processes down to small scales, for instance, cold gas clouds in the circumgalactic medium (CGM) with sizes $\sim$ a few hundred parsecs that are stabilized by magnetic fields \citep{Nelson2020}, fine-grained galaxy stellar morphological structures \citep{Zanisi2020}, stellar halo mocks similar to Dragonfly galaxies \citep{Merritt2020}, and metallicity gradients \citep{Hemler2020}.
+Moreover, TNG50 can resolve many physical processes down to small scales, for instance, cold gas clouds in the circumgalactic medium (CGM) with sizes $\sim$ a few hundred parsecs that are stabilized by magnetic fields \citep{Nelson2020}, fine-grained galaxy stellar morphological structures \citep{Zanisi2021}, stellar halo mocks similar to Dragonfly galaxies \citep{Merritt2020}, and metallicity gradients \citep{Hemler2020}.

 TNG galaxies are identified and characterised with the Friends-of-Friends \citep[FoF][]{Davis1985} and {\sc SUBFIND} \citep{Springel2001} algorithms.
 Resolution elements (gas, stars, dark matter, and black holes) belonging to an individual galaxy are gravitationally bound to its host subhalo.
 In this work, we focus on TNG50 galaxies with total stellar mass of $M_{\rm s} = 10^{10}-10^{11.5} M_\odot$, including both spirals and ellipticals.
+We do not adjust the galaxy stellar masses to account for possible resolution effects \citep{Pillepich2018b, Engler2021}.
 There are 873 galaxies satisfying this criterion at $z=0$ in TNG50.
-Our main conclusions are based on central galaxies to avoid possible environmental effects \citep[e.g.][]{Joshi2020, Engler2021}, resulting in a sample of 542 galaxies.
+Our main conclusions are based on central galaxies to avoid possible environmental effects \citep[e.g.][]{Joshi2020, Engler2021}, resulting in a sample of 541 galaxies.